acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="boards-of-canada-music-has-the-right-to-children"></a>

-By law I am required to include this album.
-I'm happy to comply.
+By law I am required to include this album, and I'm happy to comply.
 A landmark in electronic music from the Scottish duo.
-As good today as it ever was.
+This album hasn't aged a day.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/1vWnB0hYmluskQuzxwo25a" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>